Loren Morón (footballer, born 1970)

-Lorenzo Morón Vizcaíno (born 16 February 1970), known as Loren, is a Spanish retired footballer who played as a central defender, currently a manager.
+Lorenzo Morón Vizcaíno (born 16 February 1970), known as Loren, is a Spanish former professional footballer who played as a central defender.

-He amassed Segunda División totals of 279 games and 11 goals, representing five clubs.
+He amassed Segunda División totals of 279 games and ten goals, representing five clubs.
 He appeared in 99 La Liga matches over four seasons (five goals), with Mérida, Salamanca and Recreativo.

+Loren worked as a manager after retiring.

 Playing career

 Born in Marbella, Andalusia, Loren kickstarted his 18-year senior career with CA Marbella, helping the club promote from Tercera División to Segunda División in only two seasons.
 He made his debut in the latter competition on 6 September 1992, in a 1–1 home draw against CD Castellón.

 In the summer of 1993, Loren signed with second-tier side CP Mérida, helping them promote to La Liga for the first time ever in his second year.
-In the following campaign, he started in all his 22 league appearances in an eventual relegation as second from bottom.
+In the following campaign, he started in all of his 22 league appearances in an eventual relegation as second-bottom.

 Loren split the following nine years between the top flight and division two, in representation of UD Salamanca, Sevilla FC and Recreativo de Huelva.
-He scored a career-best three goals – at the professional level – with the second team in 2000–01, adding his second championship in the second tier in the process.
-Two seasons later, his two goals from 32 appearances could not help prevent Recreativo from being relegated from the top tier, and he also started in the final of the Copa del Rey, a 0–3 loss to RCD Mallorca in Elche.
+He scored a career-best three goals – at the professional level – with the second of those teams in 2000–01, adding his second championship in the second tier in the process.
+Two seasons later, his two goals from 32 appearances could not help prevent Recreativo from being relegated from the top tier, and he also started in the final of the Copa del Rey, a 3–0 loss to RCD Mallorca in Elche.

-Loren retired in 2007 at the age of 37, after two years in Segunda División B with his first club, now renamed UD Marbella.
+Loren retired in 2007 at the age of 37, after two years in the Segunda División B with his first club, now renamed UD Marbella.